fabric8io/ipaas-quickstarts/quickstart/cdi/camel-http/README.md

 This quickstart is the client side which embeds a Camel route that triggers every 5th second, and calls a remote HTTP service and logs the response.

-The server side provides the remote HTTP service is the `quickstart-cdi-camel-jetty-server` quicstart which must be up and running.
+The server side provides the remote HTTP service is the `quickstart-cdi-camel-jetty` quicstart which must be up and running.

 ## Running the example in fabric8